Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Abstract

 \section{Abstract}

 Recently there has been a surge of interest in optimal decision tree (ODT) methods that globally optimize accuracy directly, in contrast to traditional approaches that locally optimize an impurity or information metric.
-However, the value of optimal methods is not well understood yet, as the literature provides conflicting results, with some demonstrating superior out-of-sample performance of ODTs over greedy approaches, while others show the opposite.
-Through a novel extensive experimental study, we provide new insights into the design and behavior of learning decision trees.
-In particular, we identify and analyze two relatively unexplored aspects of ODTs: the objective function used in training trees, and tuning techniques.
-Thus, we address these three questions: what objective to optimize in ODTs; how to tune ODTs; and how do optimal and greedy methods compare?
-Our experimental evaluation examines 11 objective functions, six tuning methods, and six claims from the literature on optimal and greedy methods on 180 real and synthetic data sets.
-Through our analysis, both conceptually and experimentally, we show the effect of (non-)concave objectives in greedy and optimal approaches; we highlight the importance of proper tuning of ODTs; support and refute several claims from the literature; provide clear recommendations for researchers and practitioners on the usage of greedy and optimal methods; and code for future comparisons.
+However, the literature shows conflicting evidence on the value of ODTs, with some demonstrating superior out-of-sample performance of ODTs over greedy approaches, while others show the opposite.
+The value and performance of ODTs therefore remains one of several open question regarding ODTs, most of which could not be answered before due to lack of scalability.
+With our experimental study---the largest to this date---we examine five such open questions.
+Our results show (i) that a major advantage of ODTs over greedy approaches is that they can optimize the target objective directly (e.g., accuracy rather than a proxy such as Gini impurity); (ii) that hyperparameter tuning of ODTs is essential; and reaffirm (iii) that optimal methods, on average, obtain smaller and more accurate trees than greedy approaches.
+Our results also refute two previously posited hypotheses: (iv) that the difference between optimal and greedy approaches diminish with more data, and (v) that optimal methods are more sensitive to overfitting.
+Finally, our work provides insights on the value of ODTs, clear recommendations for researchers and practitioners on the usage of greedy and optimal methods, and code for future comparisons.